salesforcecli/plugin-data/messages/messages.md

 The bulk request id must be supplied when not looking for most recent cache entry.

+# error.bulkRequestIdNotFound

+Could not find a cache entry for job ID %s

 # cannotFindMostRecentCacheEntry

 Could not load a most recent cache entry for a bulk request.
 Please rerun your command with a bulk request id.